Pytong196929/BoM-PanCancer-Atlas/README.md

 Then unzip it anywhere on your computer (e.g. Desktop).
 You will get a folder named `BoM-PanCancer-Atlas-main/` containing `index.html` and a `web_data/` folder.
 ### Step 2.
 Open it in your browser
-Go into the unzipped folder and **double-click `BoMAtlas-SingleCell-PanCancer-Bone-Metastasis-Atlas.html`**.
-It will open in your default browser (Chrome / Edge / Safari / Firefox recommended).
-That's it — the app is now running locally. 🎉
-> 💡 **If the page is blank or data fails to load** (some browsers block local file access for security reasons), use this simple workaround:
 >
 > 1. Open a terminal / command prompt **inside the unzipped folder**.
 > 2. Run: